-• Texts
+Texts

 Questions related to text structures made up a minor component of the test.
 These items focused on features of non-fiction texts, more specifically of interviews, autobiographies, dictionaries, and advertisements.
 Overall, teachers performed better in this section.
 Afrikaans teachers performed just below the 70% mark, English teachers performed well above, and isiXhosa teachers, particularly in the Foundation Phase, struggled more with these questions.
 Teachers had the most difficulty with items related to dictionaries.
 Few teachers knew that in a dictionary definition, the letters found in between the back slashes represent the pronunciation of the word.
 Many IsiXhosa teachers were also unfamiliar with other components of a definition, namely the part of speech and the different meanings of a word.
 They even struggled to answer how words in a dictionary are arranged.
-Another questions carefully.
+Another question which gave Afrikaans and isiXhosa teachers great trouble shows that many teachers do not read questions carefully.
 Rather than explaining why the phrase "terms and condition" was written in such a small font in an advertisement, they gave the purpose of such a phrase.

-• Vocabulary
+Vocabulary